 If you’re not made of money

 For sure, it’s easier to retire in New York if you have lots of assets, but it’s not impossible if you’ve got a smaller budget or are living on a fixed income.
-"A lot of retired people are on a fixed income, so finding a unit that's rent stabilized as opposed to market value should be considered a priority," Padilla says.
+"A lot of retired people are on a fixed income, so finding a unit that's rent stabilized as opposed to market value should be considered a priority," Disario says.
 It's not the easiest thing to do, but it is possible, and living in a rent-stabilized apartment will limit annual rent increases to what has been approved by the city's Rent Guidelines Board.
 (The most recent increases were 1.5 percent for one-year leases and 2.5 percent for two-year leases.)
-"If my retired aunt was coming into the city, that's what I would be looking for."
+"If my retired aunt was coming into the city, that's what I would be looking for," she says.

 Make your place, and the city, work for you